jtm2021/keto-bubble/README.md

 <br>

 ## Deployment ##
-- The site was deployed to GitHub pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     - In the GitHub repository, navigate to the Settings tab.
     - From the source section drop-down menu, select the main Branch.